Fiji Training Program

 Robyn Nagel Dinesh Lal Lybbie Hillman Terry Gavaghan Kumanan Nalankilli |

-There will also be two observers - Drs Bruce Waxman and Leshni Pillay.
-Dr Waxman, a surgeon, will attend towards the end of program with a focus on how surgeons can best benefit from program involvement.
-Based on his assessment there will be further discussions with RACS.
-Dr Pillay is a trainee gastroenterologist with a strong interest in Fiji and will attend for much of the last two weeks.
-She is interested in investigating how she and others at a similar stage of their careers can assist in the development of Pacific gastroenterology services as their own careers continue to develop.
-Both observers will be covering their own costs.
+There was also an observer - Dr Leshni Pillay.
+Dr Pillay is a trainee gastroenterologist with a strong interest in Fiji and attended for much of the last 10 days.
+She was interested in investigating how she and others at a similar stage of their careers can assist in the development of Pacific gastroenterology services at this time and as their own careers continue to develop.
+Leshni assisted the team and delivered presentations on topics she has been researching as part of her training.
+These were well received by trainers and trainees.

 Our thanks to RACS Global Health in responding quickly to our request and managing the process whereby we were allocated PIP funds to cover the expenses of our trainers.
 The PIP activities are funded by the Department of Foreign Affairs and Trade (DFAT) of the Australian Government.